Family Floer mirror space for local SYZ singularities: A side: the Gross Lagrangian fibration

 Recall that $q=(\bar q, q_n)$.
 We write

 and we define a continuous embedding

 where

 are continuous maps from $\mathbb R^n$ to $\mathbb R$.
 Using Lemma \ref{symplectic_area_increasing_lem} implies that $j$ is injective.
 The manifold structure on $B$ induces a one on the image $j(B)$.
-The motivation to define such $j$ will be more clear in \S \ref{s_B_side} later.
+Later, we will see the motivation behind $j$ in Section \ref{s_B_side}.